jawndrews/finance-web-dev-project/documentation/purpose, user and admin requirements.md

 2. View/add/edit/delete balances on accounts
 3. View payment history
 4. Create reports
-5. Database queries using filtered information
+  - Database queries using filters
-6. View dashboards
+5. View dashboards
-7. Pre-determined dashboards including charts and graphs for quick visual representation of the organization's data and progress
+  - Pre-determined dashboards including charts and graphs for quick visual representation of the organization's data and progress

 **Concerns:**